 Highlights Commitment to Engage Directly with Private Employers Across the State

-BOSTON — State Treasurer Deb Goldberg and her statewide Advisory Committee on Wage Equality will host a panel discussion this afternoon at UMass Boston.
-They will collaborate with business and thought leaders from across the Greater Boston region to explore and develop best practices to close the wage gap.
+LOWELL — State Treasurer Deb Goldberg and her statewide Advisory Committee on Wage Equality will host a panel discussion this afternoon at UMass Lowell.
+They will collaborate with business and thought leaders from across the Merrimack Valley region to explore and develop best practices to close the wage gap.

-“Wage equality is critical to economic security in the city of Boston and throughout our entire state” said Treasurer Deb Goldberg.
-“These regional roundtables will help cultivate strategies for eliminating the wage gap across the many industries in the Commonwealth.”
+“Wage equality is an imperative to the economic stability of our state” said Treasurer Deb Goldberg.
+“These regional roundtables enable regional stakeholders to develop strategies for closing the wage gap across the many industries in the Commonwealth.”

 In March Treasurer Goldberg announced the creation of a new statewide Advisory Committee on Wage Equality, focused on helping both government agencies and private employers to review their pay structure and put a clearer focus on pay equity in hiring decisions and salary offers.
 Boston Mayor Martin J. Walsh, a leader on wage equality through his Women’s Workforce Council, serves as the honorary chair of the committee.